ForNoOne401/Xython/README.md

 > By removing unnecessary high-level constructs and whitespace, then doing magic to the optimized code, Xython ensures a leaner execution process.

-> The XyImporter handles the decompression and execution, maintaining functionality while enhancing performance.
+> The UnXythonize handles the decompliation and execution, maintaining functionality while enhancing performance.

 > Xython leverages Python's power, providing a unique method to potentially increase efficiency in certain scenarios.